12 Days of Christmas

 “Ancient Christians found a happy coincidence between these festivals that sought the sun’s return and the birth of the ‘Light of the world,'” according to U.S. Catholic.
 “Pagan festivals became Christian festivals, with many traditions remaining intact.
 Yule logs and lighted trees, holding off the seemingly endless night, are examples of such adaptations.”

 Today, how the 12 days are celebrated by Christians around the world varies.
 For example, in some churches, the Epiphany (which means “revelation” in Greek) is celebrated as the day the three wise men visited Jesus.
 In other churches, the Epiphany marks Jesus’s baptism.
-Here is the real reason we hang stockings for Christmas.
+(Here’s why we hang stockings for Christmas.)

 The timing of the 12 days also varies.
 Eastern Orthodox Churches use a different religious calendar (the Julian calendar as opposed to the Gregorian calendar used by Western churches), so their 12 days of Christmas start on January 7 and runs through the Epiphany on January 19.
 And while Catholics celebrate the Epiphany as a single day, some Protestant churches celebrate it until Ash Wednesday, leading into the season of Lent and Easter.